Jean Behra: Appearance and personality

 Behra was small in stature, stocky, and weighed 178 pounds.
 Behra had big shoulders and was scarred from 12 crashes.
 In 1955 he had an ear torn off from a collision.
 He sometimes drove magnificently, while at other times he drove with a lack of enthusiasm.
 Behra was known for being hard-charging and temperamental, which led to confrontations with Ferrari team managers after being accused of overstressing engines at the 24 Hours of Le Mans and the Reims Grand Prix race in 1959.
 He was dismissed from the Ferrari team after assaulting a team manager, shortly before his death.

 Career synopsis

 He raced motorcycles for Moto Guzzi prior to changing to sports cars and Grand Prix racing.
 In January 1950 he drove (with Julio Quinlin) a Simca 8 coupé to third place in the Monte Carlo Rally.
 Behra began driving cars competitively in 1952.
 Joakim Bonnier claimed that he learned the majority of his racing skill from Behra.
 Although he never achieved victory in a World Championship Formula One race, he managed an unquenchable thirst for motorsport, being considered a formidable competitor to the day he died.
 He hit the headlines when he won the non-title 1952 Reims Grand Prix.
-Between then and 1959 he scored many victories, but none in Formula One championship races.
+Between then and 1959 he scored many victories, but none in Formula One World Championship races.